 You can also find ways to earn extra cash in a month.
 This might include having to get a second job or working more hours.

 A budget helps you reach your goal of getting rid of debt by forcing you to trim your expenses.
 Go over the list of items in a budget and eliminate any unnecessary expenditure.
 This could include canceling TV subscriptions, eating at home, and finding a cheaper phone plan.

-If you are determined to stick to these five ways of how to get debt free, you will succeed.
+If you are determined to stick to these six ways of how to get debt-free, you will succeed.

 Related: 189 clever ways to save money